Goleta Slough: Animals

 Animals using the wetlands include birds, fish, benthic invertebrates, insects, and other wildlife.

 279 species of birds have been observed at Goleta Slough; of these 121 were water-associated, including 20 species of special status.

 10 species of fish were identified in a 1993 sampling, dominated by Killifish, Topsmelt, Arrow goby (Clevelandia ios), and Western mosquitofish (Gambusia affinis)*.
 A gravid Steelhead trout (Oncorhynchus mykiss) was collected in Tecolotito creek in 1995.

 Benthic invertebrates species composition is characterized by low diversity and densities.
 Three species of polychaetes and bivalves are identified.
 The epifaunal invertebrates that are abundant included the lined shore crab, yellow shore crab, and California horn snail.

 November 1993 insect surveys conducted with a fine mesh seine or aquarium dip nets at the mouth and the back portion of the slough yielded 11 species; major taxonomic groups were bugs, damselflies, mayflies, beetles, caddisflies, butterflies and flies.

 1986/87 trapping and visual surveys at the Storke Campus Wetlands identified two species of mice, one vole, one amphibian, and two species of reptiles.
 1996 report identified the Western pond turtle (Actinemys marmorata) in Atascadero Creek from surveys in 1982 and 1994.
 The 1996 report also identified three special status species from a 1983 survey of the Ecological Reserve: Pallid bat (Antrozous pallidus), American badger (Taxidea taxus), and San Diego black-tailed jackrabbit (L. californicus bennettii).
 Ten species of mammals were identified in 1970 survey of the main portion of the slough.

-Special Status Species

 A 1996 report identified 20 special status species from various surveys (dates not specified): California brown pelican, southern bald eagle, peregrine falcon, snowy plover, common loon, American white pelican, double-crested cormorant, white-faced ibis, fulvous whistling duck, harlequin duck, northern harrier, golden eagle, osprey, long-billed curlew, California gull, elegant tern, and black skimmer.
 Those with specified dates included Belding's Savannah sparrow (1994), and California horned lark (1995).

 The 1996 report identified the following mammals from a 1983 survey; pallid bat, American badger, and the San Diego black-tailed jackrabbit.